RMS Olympic: Last years

 At the end of 1932, with passenger traffic in decline, Olympic went for an overhaul and refit that took four months.
 She returned to service on 5 March 1933 described by her owners as "looking like new."
 Her engines were performing at their best and she repeatedly recorded speeds in excess of 23 knots, despite averaging less than that in regular transatlantic service.
 Passenger capacities were given as 618 first class, 447 tourist class and only 382 third class after the decline of the immigrant trade.

 Despite this, during 1933 and 1934, Olympic ran at a net operating loss for the first time.
-Olympic’s Grand Staircase was painted avocado green along with pathways and pillars and the yellow line at the hull was lowered to look more similar to Majestic and Homeric during a 1933 refit.
+Olympics Grand Staircase was painted avocado green along with pathways and pillars and the yellow line at the hull was lowered to look more similar to Majestic and Homeric during a 1933 refit.
 1933 was Olympics worst year of business – carrying just over 9,000 passengers in total.
 Passenger numbers rose slightly in 1934, but many crossings still lost money.